To view other videos, please click below for

 letting go of fear!
 Society has created a huge closet housing

 many shelves.
-Shelves for Gay, BI sexual, Lesbian and transgendered,
+Shelves for Gay, Bisexual, Lesbian and Transgendered,

 but even more shelves housing drug abuse, alcohol abuse, sexual

-abuse, physical and mental abuse, bulimia, anorexia, cancer, AIDS,
+abuse, physical and mental abuse, bulimia, anorexia, cancer, AIDS

-dis-ease and disease.
-It is time for us all to come out of the
+It is time for us to come out of the closet and tell people what

-closet and tell people what is going on in our life.
-Then and
+is going on in our life.
+Then and only then can people know what is

-and what is going on in our life!
-Instead of deciding what others
+them know who we are and what is going on in our life.
+Instead of deciding

-So much fear has been created around HIV infection,
+So much fear has been created around HIV infection

 and AIDS.
 The camouflage uniforms worn in the army, disguise and